 I don’t understand how animal testing is still legal in a lot of countries, but any form of physical violence towards an animal is considered animal cruelty.
 What’s the difference?
-I’ve always hated the thought of animal testing in cosmetics, but again, I wasn’t educated enough on the subject to be able to really do anything about it.
+I’ve always hated the thought of animal testing in cosmetics.
+But I wasn’t educated enough on the subject to be able to really do anything about it.

-So recently I decided to change that.
+So I decided to change that.

 In 2013, a new EU law was passed making it fully illegal to sell animal-tested cosmetics in Europe.
 Even though that’s great, it still got me thinking: “Why are so many products still listed as being tested on animals?
 Wouldn’t this law prevent that?”
-It turns out that the companies that still test their products on animals will either pay another company to test their products for them, test their products in China, or use ingredients which are known to have been tested on animals.
+The companies that do still test their products on animals will get around this law by either paying another company to test their products for them, test their products in China, or use ingredients which are known to have been tested on animals.
 So even though this law has been passed, there are still unethical loopholes.

 But it’s still higher than it should be.

-Here are some great resources for cruelty free makeup:
+Here are some great resources for cruelty-free makeup:

-crueltyfreekitty.com: List of Cruelty Free Brands
+crueltyfreekitty.com: List of Cruelty-Free Brands (This gets updated regularly)

-logicalharmony.net: Cruelty Free & Vegan Brand List
+logicalharmony.net: Cruelty-Free & Vegan Brand List